SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 Capturing
 ---------

-Capturing is the feature, to grab a rectangle of pixels from a screenshot and save it to a temporary file for later use with find operations: :py:meth:`Screen.capture`.
+Capturing is the feature, to grab a rectangle of pixels from a screenshot and optionally save it to a temporary file for later use with find operations: :py:meth:`Screen.capture`.
 Each time, a capturing is done, a new screenshot is taken.

 There is an interactive variant :py:meth:`Screen.selectRegion`, that just returns the position and dimension of the rectangle selected by the user interactively..

 **Note on IDE:** Both features are available in the IDE via buttons in the toolbar.
-The ``Capture button`` will allow to interactively select the rectangle on the screen, whose pixel content should be saved to the current script's bundlpath and then insert the imagename at the current edit position in the script.
+The ``Capture button`` will allow to interactively select the rectangle on the screen, whose pixel content is saved to the current script's bundlepath and then inserted (as thumbnail or the generated filename) at the current edit position in the script.

+There are 2 versions with different parameter configurations:
+ - the first one always stores the shot to a temporary file
+ - the second one allows to specify the name and/or where to store the shot

 .. py:class:: Screen